 The 'Midas touch' is another common expression deriving from Greek mythology.
 Describing a near-magical ability to succeed at anything one undertakes, the expression originates from a story of King Midas, who is remembered for his ability to turn everything he touched into gold.
 Example sentence: My brother's business is so successful, he really has the Midas touch!

 An idiom which has its roots in Greek antiquity is ‘crocodile tears’.
-The phrase is thought to come from the popular ancient belief that crocodiles weep while eating their victims.
+The phrase might come from the popular ancient belief that crocodiles weep while eating their victims.
 In fact, crocodiles do lubricate their eyes via their tear ducts, usually when their eyes start to dry out after being out of the water for a long time.
 Nevertheless, the behaviour is also thought to occur when crocodiles feed.
 It's used in English to describe expressions of sorrow that are insincere.
-Example sentence: The president shed crocodile tears while allowing the war to go on.

 Chris Tompkins is a print designer with a focus on book and poster design, identity creation/branding, illustration, layout and art direction.
 See more of his work at christompkinsdesign.com.